 To heal you'll need....

-When used in tandem these two products are an organic healing ointment that will not suffocate or irritate your skin.
+- raw shea butter and vitamin e oil When used in tandem these two products are an organic healing ointment that will not suffocate or irritate your skin.
 Both can be found at health food stores or coops, as well as most pharmacies in the body care aisle.
-Cheaper, more common alternatives are listed above!
-I recommend Aveeno Baby specifically which can be found in any baby aisle.

 How to take care of your new tattoo

-When we're all done, I'll wrap you up in a medical second skin called Tegederm.
-Keep your tattoo bandaged for about 48 hours or until you can wash it under warm water in a clean environment.
-The bandage is very sticky, so tug gently from one corner until it is removed.
-Doing this under running water helps considerably.
-Note, you are not pulling off your skin or your tattoo!
-Also do not be alarmed if there is some degree of plasma or ink collects inside the bandage.
+Provided you have no adhesive allergies when we're all done, I'll bandage you in a clear medical second skin called Tegederm.
+Keep your tattoo bandaged for about 48-72 hours or until you can wash it under warm water in a clean environment.
+Do not be alarmed if there is some degree of plasma or ink collects inside the bandage during the first day making a pool of ink or smeared effect.
 This is part of the healing process.

-Let the tattoo air dry for 5 minutes OR Pat pat with a paper towel.
+Let the area air dry for 5 minutes OR pat pat dry with a paper towel.
 Do not use a cloth towel or wash cloth because it will leave fibers on your tattoo which can cause infection.

 Do not bandage your tattoo again as it needs air to heal.
 If for some reason lightweight, loose-fitting cotton clothes don't cover the tattoo and you have dirty work to do, use a non-stick bandage for a minimal period of time, making sure it is lightly lubricated beneath.

 AVOID soaking your new tattoo in the shower, tub, pool, hot tub, sauna, river or ocean for 6 weeks.
-Initial soaking during cleaning can pull the ink right out of your skin.
-Chlorine will literally bleach the color out of your new investment.
+Initial soaking during healing can pull the ink right out of your skin.
+Chlorine will literally bleach the pigment out of your new adornment.
 And yes, I love the rivers and the oceans too, but there can be unknown bacteria in the water which can enter your bloodstream through your open wound and can wreak havoc on you and the artwork we make.

 AVOID direct sunlight on your tattoo for 6 weeks.
 You should always wear sunblock on your tattoo (after it has healed) for the rest of your life.
 SUN DAMAGES TATTOO PIGMENT AND WILL DEGRADE YOUR ART.

 AVOID intense exercise for the first 2-4 weeks if it affects the area of the new tattoo.
-Be weary of any stretching or pulling of the area that may tear the ink as it's still tight and settling into your skin.
+Be weary of any significant sweating, repetitive stretching or pulling of the skin at and around your new tattoo as this may affect the ink as it's settling into your skin.

 STAY hydrated! your body is healing itself.
 We're protecting the topical layers during the wound phase.
 Drink plenty of water and nourish yourself before and after receiving a tattoo.
 Your overall well being will determine how well you heal.